 To make weekday breakfast easier and wholesome, I make a large batch of everyday nut and honey granola.
 Using whole rolled oats with free-handed measures of nuts and dried fruit, makes this recipe versatile and easy.
 We eat it like a snack, tossed into parfaits or as toppings for breakfast muffins.
 Often Skylar and I will sit gossiping on the kitchen counter late at night, the granola nestled between us, while I pick out the chewy blueberries and she, the honey coated almonds.

-Side note: If you’re a local resident, do yourself a huge favour and order the dried blueberries from Faithful to Nature, South African’s biggest on-line food site.
+Side note: Order the dried blueberries from Faithful to Nature, South African’s biggest on-line food site.
 They stock just about everything that you’d want to throw into this granola.
 Their dried sour cherries are really good.
-For more granola inspiration this gluten-free almond and puffed rice granola is another breakfast favourite in the Bibbyskitchen.
+For more granola inspiration this gluten-free almond and puffed rice granolais another breakfast favourite on the Bibbyskitchen blog.

 Everyday nut and honey granola